billpottle/Quest/README.md

 In order to fit the entire game (including 6 images) into just 28K, animations like the sword gleam or Himoko crying are done with mathematical equations.

 To play the game, you can use an emulator like Tilem (https://sourceforge.net/projects/tilem/).
 Load a ROM file, right click and send the group.82g file and then run the program called Quest.
+To edit the code on a PC, it's recommended to use Cemetech's SourceCoder (https://www.cemetech.net/sc/)